 Myth 1: The Flu Isn't That Serious

-Each year in the U.S., about 25 million people are sickened by flu, and between 12,000 and 61,000 people have died from the virus each year since 2010, according to the Centers for Disease Control and Prevention (CDC).
+Flu statistics show each year in the U.S., about 25 million people are sickened by flu, and between 12,000 and 61,000 people have died from the virus each year since 2010, according to the Centers for Disease Control and Prevention (CDC).

 People who are especially vulnerable to serious complications from the flu include those age 65 and older; people with chronic medical conditions such as asthma, diabetes or heart disease; pregnant women; and children under the age of 5.